Is Sue The T Rex Male Or Female

 Conclusion

-However, the quest to determine Sue's sex has driven innovation in paleontology, leading to the development of new techniques and a deeper understanding of T. rex biology.
+Still, the quest to determine Sue's sex has driven innovation in paleontology, leading to the development of new techniques and a deeper understanding of T. Also, rex biology.
 As new research emerges and new fossils are discovered, we may one day have a definitive answer.
 Until then, Sue remains a captivating enigma, reminding us of the mysteries that still lie hidden within the fossil record.
-Now, share this article and let us know your thoughts: Do you think Sue was a male or a female T. rex, and why?
+Now, share this article and let us know your thoughts: Do you think Sue was a male or a female T. Still, rex, and why?
 What other aspects of T. rex biology would you like paleontologists to explore?